-a.
-The Company recognises the ASX recommendation with respect to distinguishing the structure of non-executive directors' remuneration from that of executive directors and senior executives.
-However, as the Company's Board comprises of all non-executive directors of the Company have agreed that they will not receive any remuneration from the Company, this recommendation does not apply to the Company.
+The Company recognises the ASX recommendation with respect to distinguishing the structure of non executive directors' remuneration from that of executive directors and senior executives.
+However, as the Company's Board comprises of all non-executive directors of the Company have agreed that they will not receive any remuneration, this recommendation does not apply to the Company.